Daniel-KM/Omeka-S-module-Log/README.md

     ],
 ```

-Note that this will disable the default error logging of php and debug tools, so
+Note that **this will disable the default error logging of php and debug tools**,
-if you want to keep it, add a writer for it.
+so if you want to keep it, add a writer for it.

 Furthermore, they are managed automatically for background jobs.